Manage machine catalogs

 A duration is the amount of time, in hours, after which the VDA Upgrade Service stops initiating additional upgrades.
 Upgrades in progress will run to completion.
 During that time, DaaS starts to upgrade the VDAs when they become eligible (for example, no active sessions anymore).

-The more VDAs that need to be upgraded, the longer this duration is.
+The more VDAs that must be upgraded, the longer this duration is.
 We recommend selecting a large value (for example, 12 hours).
 Otherwise, depending on the number of the VDAs, there might still be VDAs that DaaS is unable to upgrade within this window.

 -